-Tribal Clash is an inclusive competition because there are no qualifiers, and because you are working in a team.
+Tribal Clash is an inclusive competition, there are no qualifiers, there are no divisions or categories, all athletes are racing together.
+You are working in a team of 6.
 Being in a team with 5 other athletes means that your team mates will support you and your team’s score is the combined score of all your efforts.
 We program Tribal Clash events to test team work capacity; how well you perform as a team, versus the sum of the performances of 6 individual athletes.
 These are two different things.
 Tribal Clash is unique in the way the events get you to work together as a team.

 Here are some basic standards that ensure that your team does not come to a dead stop in most of the events that we program.
 If your team cannot achieve these at the time of booking, that’s cool, you have plenty of time to train, but we do recommend that you aim to get to close to this level before the competition.
 Our programming is done on the assumption that athletes competing at Tribal Clash can achieve the following:

 - Run 5K under 24 minutes

 - 400m swim in a swimming pool under 8 minutes

 - Girls lift a 42kg atlas stone to shoulder, boys lift a 66kg atlas stone.